filecoin-project/specs/content/libraries/drand/_index.md

 ## Polling the drand network

-Filecoin nodes fetches the drand entry from the distribution network of the selected drand network.
-TODO: define network's name/entrypoints when drand network's live.
+Filecoin nodes fetch the drand entry from the distribution network of the selected drand network.

 drand distributes randomness via multiple distribution channels (HTTP servers, S3 buckets, gossiping...).
 Simply put, the drand nodes themselves will not be